uncai/uncai.github.io/src/index.md

 ## Principles

-- **Good resources:** Use the best possible resources to learn, whether that's a blog post, a book, a paper, or even a YouTube video.
+- **Using the best resources** for learning, whether that's a blog post, a book, a paper, or even a YouTube video.
 - **Learning together:** None of us are experts, so we learn together.
 We're all here to help each other.
 - **Ambitious goals and projects:** Even if we don't finish a project, we'll learn a lot along the way.
 - **Inclusivity:** We are open to all students at UNC, regardless of major or experience level.
-- **Transparency:** We will be as transparent as possible about our projects and our progress.
+- **Transparency:** We will be as transparent as possible about our plans and progress.
 We also encourage feedback and criticism.

 <!-- ## Contact